 who would you rather be?
 You could be

-there envying the life one celebrity
+out there envying the life one celebrity

 who you feel his life is perfect.